MY STORY

 Within just 6 months, our operation began to scale like never before.

 Suddenly the team was driving the growth of the business, not me.
-Shortly thereafter several parties approached me about buying the business, and a few months later I negotiated a deal worth $1M more than the $5M offer that I’d lost just 12 months before.
+Shortly thereafter several parties approached me about buying the business, and a few months later I negotiated a deal valued at $1M more than the $5M offer that I’d lost less than 12 months earlier.

-In the midst of it all it was clear that the business was never the problem.
+In retrospect, I know see that the business itself was never really the source of the problem.
 I was the problem.
-For too long I ignored how my lifestyle and daily habits were eroding the business.
-I also put off planning for my exit and the eventual sale of the business, and that nearly cost me everything that we’d worked so hard to build.
+For too long I ignored how my lifestyle and leadership were eroding the business.
+I also put off planning for my exit and the eventual sale of the business too long, and that nearly cost me everything that we’d worked so hard to build.

 After successfully selling the business and achieving our full earn out in record time, I began mentoring other business owners.
 And they too started to experience the type of breakthrough results that we did.